mikenakis/Bathyscaphe/README.md

 - #### <a name="usage-annotating-fields-invariable">&ZeroWidthSpace;</a>The `@Invariable` annotation

   Suppose that we have a non-final field in an otherwise immutable class.
-The presence of such a field would normally cause Bathyscaphe to assess the declaring class as mutable; however, we know that this particular field will behave as if it was immutable, so we would like to tell Bathyscaphe to refrain from assessing that field, and consider it as immutable.
+The presence of such a field would normally cause Bathyscaphe to assess the declaring class as mutable; however, we know that this particular field will behave as if it was final, so we would like to tell Bathyscaphe to consider it as final.
 This is accomplished as follows:

       @Invariable private int myLazilyInitializedHashCode;